eadmaster/pcrown/readme.md

    - using a fixed-width/monospaced font, with condensed spaces (not VWF)
  - [missing translation for some doorway signs](https://github.com/eadmaster/pcrown/issues/5)
  - needs playtesting for bugs
-   - crash-free in the 1st book/scenario, 2 cutscenes has reduced dialogs to bypass softlocks
+   - crash-free in the 1st book/scenario, 2 cutscenes have reduced dialogs to bypass softlocks
    - other books/scenarios still to be tested